ED files chargesheet against Sonia Gandhi, Rahul Gandhi in National Herald case

 This followed the central agency’s move to seize properties worth Rs 661 crore linked to the case.

-The chargesheet also names Congress leader Sam Pitroda and Suman Dubey, a trustee of the Rajiv Gandhi Foundation, as persons accused in the matter, the news agency reported.
+The chargesheet also names Congress leader Sam Pitroda and journalist Suman Dubey as persons accused in the matter, the news agency reported.

 The chargesheet was filed on April 9 and was examined by special judge Vishal Gogne.
 He will hear the matter next on April 25 to consider taking cognisance of the chargesheet.